libyui/docker-devel/README.md

 ## The Image Content

-This image is based on the latest openSUSE Tumbleweed image, additionally it contains the packages needed for building the libyui packages.
+The images contain all development packages needed for building the libyui packages.

 ## Using the image

-The image contains an `libyui-travis` script which runs all the checks and tests.
+The images contain an `libyui-travis` script which runs all the checks and tests.

 The workflow is: